Classification of $2$-component virtual links up to $\Xi$-moves: Proof of Theorem

-\begin{lemma} Let $C$ be a circle of a Gauss diagram.
-If the number of all endpoints of chords on $C$ is odd, then the positions of any two consecutive endpoints on $C$ can be exchanged up to $\Xi$-equivalence. \end{lemma}
+\begin{proof} We may prove this lemma for two consecutive endpoints on the circle $C_1$ of the Gauss diagram.
+Since the virtual link is odd, the number of endpoints of chords on $C_1$ is odd.
+Let $P_{1},P_{2},\ldots,P_{2n+1}$ be the endpoints on $C_1$ arranged in this order.